 This is just one example but it’s representative of a greater problem.
 Be careful with your expectations of what you’re actually going to learn and how applicable it will be.
 Can you find a cheaper and richer source of learning the same curriculum?

-This is what my buddies and I did with Catalyst for Thought in Santa Barbara.
-It’s what World Domination Summit and A-List Blogging Club are doing for web entrepreneurs and what Summit Series is doing on a more global scale.
+This is what my business buddies and I do with our monthly Tea Sessions at Samovar in San Francisco.
+It’s what World Domination Summit is doing for web entrepreneurs, what Summit Series is doing on a more global scale and what Live Your Legend is doing with its live meetups all over the world.
 The Berkshire Hathaway annual meeting does the same for value investors.
 These events are around and they’re awesome.
 But they aren’t handed to you like they are in business school.
 You must seek them out.

-His book has been a best seller for 40 years.
+His book has been a best seller for 40 years and has sold over 10m copies.
 No, that’s not a typo!
 Over dinner he explained to me that universities routinely reject his book as part of their curriculum because it’s “too elementary”.
 Does it get any more elementary than “spend time doing things you enjoy and are freakin awesome at?”
 Then why isn’t the focus there?

 “The difference between school and life?
 In school, you’re taught a lesson and then given a test.
 In life, you’re given a test that teaches you a lesson.”

 Perhaps there’s a cheaper, more efficient way.

 Before doing something drastic, do some looking to whether you could have gotten that education for a bit cheaper (or possibly free) by some alternate creative means.
 A lot of times you can trade cost/money for hard work–you just need to be motivated enough.

 There are incredible programs sprouting up all over the place.
 Not only are they cheaper and faster but you’re likely to get a ton more focused and practical education as a result.

 A few include: